MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/apple-pay-adyen.md

 #### Add Apple Pay to the store payment method

-You must add the Apple Pay payment method to the desired payment method configuration for your channel.

-To add Apple Pay as a new payment method in Commerce headquarters, follow these steps.
+To add Apple Pay as a new payment method for your channel in Commerce headquarters, follow these steps.

 1. Go to **Retail and Commerce \> Channel setup \> Payment methods**.
 1. Select **New**.